Yōko Nagayama: J-pop era

 Nagayama continued singing and performing through her junior high school years.
 Her plan was to become a professional enka singer after finishing junior high school.
 However, when she was sixteen, her handlers told her and her parents that she was too young to sing enka.
 Despite her father's wishes, she then decided to become a J-pop idol singer.

 Her debut song was Haru wa SA-RA SA-RA (春はSA-RA SA-RA), released in 1984.
 It was not well received, nor were her releases over the next two years.
 However, in 1986, Nagayama had her first big hit with a cover version of British girl group Bananarama's dance-pop take on Shocking Blue's Venus.
-Her next song, You're My Love, was also popular.
+Her next song, "You're My Love," a cover of the Eurodisco hit by Patty Ryan, was also popular.
 Five of her songs (Venus, You're My Love, Kanashiki Koibitotachi, Heart ni Hi o Tsukete, and Hangyaku no Hero) were all Oricon top 10 hits.

 During this time, Nagayama also performed in various dramas, such as the jidaigeki Sanbiki ga Kiru!, Minipato yori Ai o Komete, and Yūwaku.

 Enka era

 In 1993, she started a second career as an enka singer.
 She received three prizes for her first enka song Higurashi (蜩).
 Suterarete (捨てられて) also became famous.

 Nagayama continues to play the shamisen in many of her songs.
 Notable songs with shamisen parts are Jonkara Onnabushi (じょんから女節) and Usoda to Itte (噓だといって), the latter having been posted on YouTube under the title "DEATH BY SHAMISEN".

 She regularly presents enka programmes on Japanese TV.
 Nagayama has had at least one song appear on the NHK program Minna no Uta.
 In 1993, she made her first appearance on the NHK New Year's Eve spectacular Kōhaku Uta Gassen.
 Since 1995, she has performed at "Kōhaku" for 13 consecutive years, making a total of 14 appearances to date.

-On April 6, 2009 she announced on her blog that she has married American entrepreneur Mark Smith.
+On April 6, 2009 she announced on her blog that she had married American entrepreneur Mark Smith.
+They have one daughter, born in 2010.

+Yōko was featured at the 2025 Music Awards Japan where she sang a few songs including: Tsugaru Kaikyō Fuyugeshiki, originally performed by Ishikawa Sayuri, which she sang as part of a performance detailing the seasons of Japan, and her own song Jonkara Onnabushi, which she sang at the end of the show.